-In the North and Beyond the Wall Jon Snow (Kit Harington) is down from the Wall with his Wildling crew, led by the luxuriously gingerbearded Tormund Gianstbane (Kristopher Hivju), who seems to derive his increasing ferocity and possible magical powers from the fiery lusciousness of his beard.
+Jon Snow (Kit Harington) is down from the Wall with his Wildling crew, led by the luxuriously gingerbearded Tormund Gianstbane (Kristopher Hivju), who seems to derive his increasing ferocity and possible magical powers from the fiery lusciousness of his beard.
 Jon and Ygritte (Rose Leslie) are sassy and banter-y as always, which is rubbing Orell the Warg (Mackenzie Crook) the wrong way more than usual.
 Snow confronts him about cutting them free on the Wall, and Orell basically indicates that Snow ain’t man enough for the red-headed wild woman.
 Jealous much?

 In their camp, Gingerbeard charmingly humps a pack while demonstrating proper fornication techniques, and tosses off some useful lines for talkin’ dirty.
 Meanwhile, Orell makes his intentions known to Ygritte, telling her Snow’s pretty face won’t make her happy when she finds out what he is (does he have some weird bird knowledge we don’t know about?
 Does this have to do with Snow’s mother?).
 At any rate, Ygritte stays loyal to Jon, even admitting that she loves him.